VCE Syllables - The Reading and Spelling Rules That Nobody Taught You

 When “S” gets stuck between two vowels - it sounds like “Z!”

 Did you know that when an S gets stuck between two vowels it says /z/?
 Think about words like rose, nose, muse, wise, use, and these.
-In each of these Magic E words, the S is stuck between two vowels and is making a /z/ sound.
+In each of these VCE words, the S is stuck between two vowels and is making a /z/ sound.
+In fact, “s” says /z/ more often than “z” says /z/ when spelling!

 No English Word Ends in V

-Here’s another favorite of mine: No English word ends in the letter V, so we need an E to hold it up.
-Sometimes the E still jumps over to make the vowel long and sometimes it uses all of its power to hold up V, so the vowel stays short.
+So we need an E to hold it up.
+Sometimes the E still jumps over to make the vowel long and sometimes it uses all of its power to hold up V, so the vowel stays short (e.g., save, shave, chive, brave, live, give, and have).
+Notice how some of the vowel sounds are long and some of the vowel sounds remain short.

 Schwa Sounds - OVE gets lazy!